robinske/passkeys-workshop/it-checklist.md

 - [ ] Can you log in to your [Twilio account/console?](https://twilio.com/console)
 - [ ] Are you working in a separate project or subaccount to prevent overriding production settings?
 Instructions to: [View and Create new Twilio Subaccounts](https://support.twilio.com/hc/en-us/articles/360011348693-View-and-Create-New-Twilio-Subaccounts)
 - [ ] Do you have your [API Credentials](https://www.twilio.com/docs/iam/credentials/api)?
 We will be using our Account SIDs and Auth Tokens
 - [ ] Send the Account SID you plan to use for the day of the build event to [tgu@twilio.com](mailto:tgu@twilio.com).
-Account SIDs are formatted like: `ACxxxxxxxxxxx...`
+Account SIDs are formatted like: `ACxxxxxxxxxxx...` and can be found [in the Twilio Console](https://console.twilio.com/us1/account/manage-account/general-settings)

 **Once you provided your Account SID:**